Gmina Kietrz

 Gmina Kietrz is an urban-rural gmina (administrative district) in Głubczyce County, Opole Voivodeship, in south-western Poland, on the Czech border.
 Its seat is the town of Kietrz, which lies approximately 19 km south-east of Głubczyce and 66 km south of the regional capital Opole.

-The gmina covers an area of 139.93 km2, and as of 2019 its total population is 10,899.
+The gmina covers an area of 139.93 km2, and as of 2019, its total population was 10,899.

 Location

 Gmina Kietrz is bordered by the gminas of Baborów, Branice, Głubczyce and Pietrowice Wielkie.
 It also borders the Czech Republic.